hackclub/hackclub/workshops/backjack/README.md

 + For the first integer (short for int) variable declare with multiple variables with it, so when the game starts the player and the dealer (computer) will both be handed 2 cards, now we declare ` player card number one ` short for ` Pl_card1 ` that will be used to store the first card number of the player,  we use the `  _  ` (underscore sign) to show that there is a space in between; then ` player card number 2 ` short for ` Pl_card2 ` is used to store the second card.

-we then have ` Pl_card_cont ` or ` player card continuous ` which will be used to store the remaining card that will be drawn for the player as continuously.
+We then have ` Pl_card_cont ` or ` player card continuous ` which will be used to store the remaining card that will be drawn for the player as continuously.

 + We will then use the same method we use to declare the first cards for the player, but instead of ` Pl ` for ` Player `, we use ` Dl ` for ` Dealer `.
 After the dealer got those 2 cards, he will then be given multiple cards that will be represented by the ` Dl_card_cont ` variable.